freelancetaha/3DModel/README.md

 This project is a simple web-based 3D model viewer that utilizes the `<model-viewer>` Web Component to render and display a 3D model.

-# This explanation Made by Taha
+# This explaination Made by Taha

 ## Features
 - Loads a 3D model (`cartoon_car.glb`)